carjed/doomsayer/README.md

 #### Custom output directory
 `-p PROJECTDIR, --projectdir PROJECTDIR` **(optional)**

-This option will specify a custom name/location for the Doomsayer output directory.
+This parameter will specify a custom name/location for the Doomsayer output directory.
 The following example will send output to a folder named `my_doomsayer_output` in your home directory:

 ```{sh id:"chj4lkfg8u"}
 python /path/to/doomsayer.py \